Quanta-Naut/CivicBridge-App/Server/README.md

    - Go to SQL Editor in your Supabase dashboard
    - Run the SQL commands from `database_schema.sql`

-4. **Create storage bucket:**
+4. **Create storage buckets:**
    - Go to Storage in your Supabase dashboard
-   - Create a new bucket named 'uploads'
+   - Create the following buckets:
+     - 'Civic-Image-Bucket' for issue images
+     - 'Civic-Audio-Bucket' for issue audio files
-   - Set it to public if you want direct file access
+   - Set both buckets to public if you want direct file access
    - Configure upload policies as needed

 ### 3. Environment Configuration